KocSistem/aks-workshop/labs/create-aks-cluster/README.md

 	echo export UNIQUE_SUFFIX=$UNIQUE_SUFFIX >> ~/.bashrc
 	```

+## Create a new resource group

-10. Create an Azure Resource Group in West EU.
+1. Create an Azure Resource Group for your resources to deploy into.
+(In this lab this will be `westeurope`)

 	```bash
 	RG_NAME=aks-rg-${UNIQUE_SUFFIX}